drewmarecek/wild-west-fourm/README.md

 cd wild-west-forum
 docker-compose up --build

-In a web browser, go to: http://localhost:7823
+Then, in a web browser, go to: http://localhost:7823

 Bugs:
 No known errors.